GPIM (Green Propellant Infusion Mission) / STP-2

-Launch: A launch of the GPIM spacecraft is scheduled for Q4 2016 aboard a SpaceX Falcon Heavy rocket (variant of the Falcon-9 v.1.1 launch vehicle), on a USAF rideshare mission called STP-2 (Space Test Program-2).
-The mission will support the U.S. Air Force EELV (Evolved Expendable Launch Vehicle) certification process for the Falcon Heavy.
-The launch site is Cape Canaveral.
-FL.
-9) 10)
+Launch: A launch of the GPIM spacecraft as a secondary payload is scheduled for June 2019 aboard a SpaceX Falcon Heavy rocket (variant of the Falcon-9 v.1.1 launch vehicle), on a USAF rideshare mission called STP-2 (Space Test Program-2).
+The STP-2 mission is led by the Air Force Space Command's Space and Missile Systems Center (SMC) at LAFB (Los Angeles Air Force Base), El Segundo, CA. The mission will support the U.S. Air Force EELV (Evolved Expendable Launch Vehicle) certification process for the Falcon Heavy.
+The launch site is Cape Canaveral, FL.
+11)

 The secondary payloads on this flight are:

-3) GPIM (Green Propellant Infusion Mission), a demonstration microsatellite of NASA.
-11)
+• GPIM (Green Propellant Infusion Mission), a demonstration minisatellite of NASA (~180 kg).
+12)

 Sensor complement: (GPIM, iMESA-R, SWATS, SOS)